 Visit the Barton Hills National Nature Reserve and enjoy peaceful walking trails in the Chilterns.
-A series of footpaths take you to the attractive downland, chalk grassland and beech woodland.
+A series of footpaths take you to the attractive downland, chalk grassland, natural springs and beech woodland.
 It's delightful in the summer months with a variety of wildflowers attracting butterflies such as marbled white and dark green fritillary.
 Look out for vegetation including wild thyme, horseshoe vetch, marjoram and orchids as you make your way along the paths.
-It's a great area for wildlife too with lots of different birds and mammals such as stoats, weasels and hares.
+It's a great area for wildlife too with lots of different birds and mammals such as ponies, stoats, weasels and hares.
 You can start your walk from the little town of Barton-le-Clay which lies just to the north of the reserve.
 Follow the John Bunyan Trail through the town and south to the reserve.

 To extend your walking in the area you can follow the John Bunyan Trail and the Icknield Way Path through the surrounding Bedfordshire countryside.
 The trails can take you east towards Hexton, Pegsdon and Pirton or south towards Luton.
 The video below shows an exploration of the Barton and Pegsdon Hills from Hexton.
 From there you can enjoy a climb with wonderful views over the surrounding area.
 Also nearby is the village of Streatley and Sundon Hills Country Park.
 This includes the climb to Sharpenhoe Clappers where there is an Iron Age Hillfort and more great views to enjoy.